Table of Contents

-In 2019, the market for data annotation tools reached $700 million.
-According to the research by Global Marketing Insights, this number will exceed 5 billion by 2026.
+As we’ve discussed in our article about data annotation market trends this year, the market’s value stood at $1.3 billion as of the close of 2022, and it’s expected to soar to $5.3 billion by the year 2030.
 This is not a surprising trend: the ML professionals say any product and service will include AI in one way or another in just a few short years.
 What makes data annotation in machine learning so valuable?

 We see unlabeled data all around us.
 Thousands of emails in your business account, hundreds of photos of your products, dozens of presentation videos and recordings of speeches.
 But the majority of algorithms used today need labeled data to learn, so processing the raw data that you have is still the most feasible alternative for training machine learning models.

-Labeled data is much more valuable because it provides an accurate estimation of the conditions of our world.
+Labeled data in machine learning is much more valuable because it provides an accurate estimation of the conditions of our world.
 It shows understandable patterns and tells the machine what to look for.
-This helps with advanced classification and building complex forecasting models.
+This helps with advanced classification with localization and building complex forecasting models.
 After the ML algorithm is trained, it is able to find similar patterns in the new datasets that you feed into it.

 Limitations of Data Annotation in ML

 However, despite the alternatives, data annotation is still at the core of most machine learning models.
 It is trustworthy and straightforward, proven time and time again.
-At LYD, we believe that data labeling is the most powerful tool at your disposal, and the machines still need human experts to learn.
-For this reason, we offer fast, secure, and high-quality annotation services to facilitate your work on AI projects.
+At Label Your Data, we believe that data labeling is the most powerful tool at your disposal, and the machines still need human experts to learn.

 How to Label Data for Machine Learning?